More orchards needed for Jersey cider industry

 This is echoed by local producer Sarah Matlock, of the La Robeline Cider Company, who said she hopes to expand in the future.

 In the 1800s cider was one of Jersey's largest exports, with up to a quarter of agricultural land given over to orchards.

-As the drink fell out of favour and other products became more profitable, the amount of land dedicated to apples dropped.'Sold out'
+As the drink fell out of favour and other products became more profitable, the amount of land dedicated to apples dropped.